Elktonia-Carr's Beach Heritage Park

+Elktonia-Carr's Beach Heritage Park is in Maryland near Annapolis.
+It commemorates Elktonia Beach and Carr's Beach, beach resort areas open to African Americans during segregation.
+Sparrow's Beach was also part of the 180 acres of beachfront property.
+Five acres remain.
+A plan for a heritage park was launched in 2017.
+Carr's Beach is across from the Annapolis Maritime Museum.

+Carr's Beach

-Carr's Beach, founded in 1926, was a beachfront resort on the Chesapeake Bay that catered to African American patrons during segregation.
+Carr's Beach was founded in 1926, was a beachfront resort on the Chesapeake Bay that catered to African American patrons during segregation.
 Located just south of Annapolis, Maryland, Carr's Beach was established as a recreational area during the Jim Crow-era when African-Americans were denied entry into 'Whites-only' establishments.
+Carr's Beach was a stop on the Chitlin' Circuit and hosted musical acts like Chuck Berry, Billie Holiday, Duke Ellington, and Ike & Tina Turner.

 Other nearby beachfront resorts used for this purpose included Sparrow’s Beach, Elktonia Beach, Bembe Beach, Highland Beach, Venice Beach, Oyster Harbor, and Arundel-on-the-Bay.

-Carr's Beach was a stop on the Chitlin' Circuit and hosted musical acts like Chuck Berry, Billie Holiday, Duke Ellington, and Ike & Tina Turner.

 The resort ceased operations in 1974.

 In August 2022, the City of Annapolis acquired Carr's Beach to preserve it as a park.

 Establishment and expansion

 Frederick Carr, who had been formerly enslaved, and his wife, Mary Wells Carr, purchased 180 acres of waterfront property on the Annapolis Neck peninsula in 1902.
 The couple hosted boarders and events.
 In 1926, they established Carr's Beach, a Chesapeake Bay beachfront resort for African American patrons.
 Due to segregation laws at the time, African Americans were barred from using 'Whites-only' beaches nearby.

 Frederick and Mary's daughter, Elizabeth Carr Smith, operated Carr's Beach.
 Her sister, Florence Carr Sparrow, established a neighboring resort called Sparrow's Beach in 1931.

 Elizabeth Carr Smith died in a car accident in 1948.
 Her son Frederick and businessman William L. “Li’l Willie” Adams created Carr’s Beach Amusement Company.
 Adams and Elizabeth Carr Smith's heirs invested $150,000 in Carr's Beach expanding it to include a midway and a venue called Club Bengazi.